UN Trust Fund to End Violence against Women

-Established by UN General Assembly resolution 50/166 and administered by UN Women on behalf of the UN System, the UN Trust Fund works with non-governmental organizations (NGOs), governments and UN country teams to:
+Administered by UN Women on behalf of the UN System, the UN Trust Fund works with civil society organizations (CSOs) to:

 - prevent violence against women and girls by empowering groups especially at risk of violence, including adolescent girls and indigenous or ethnic minority women, and engaging strategically with boys and men as well as traditional and faith-based leaders to prevent violence;